rust-lang/rfcs/text/0000-extern-existential-type.md

 - I mention just doing this would delay stabilization.
   But, we could also retrofit those annotations as desugaring into this feature so as not to delay it.
-  This keeps around the crust in the compiler forever, but at least we can deprecate the annotations in the next epoch.
+  This keeps around the crust in the compiler forever, but at least we can deprecate the annotations in the next edition.
   I don't think it's worth it to bend over backwards for something that is still unstable, and consider it unwise to so "whiplash" the ecosystem telling them to use one stable thing and then immediate another, but for those that really want to stabilize stuff, this is an option.

 - In many cases, the `extern existential type` would just be a ZST proxy used in a default argument.
   If we could add default arguments to existing type parameters, then the original items wouldn't need an abstract stand-in.
   @eddyb and others have thought very hard about this approach for many years, and it doesn't seem possible, however.

-See the prior art section below for context on the last two.
+See the [prior art](#prior-art) section below for context on the last two.

 - We couldn't do exactly ML's functors for this problem, because people both want to import `std` without passing in a global allocator, yet also be able to use `std` with different global allocators.